John-Abbott-College/6P3-Notes/lectures/reterminal-setup/index.md

 A good first step for any OS installation is to ensure all system packages are at the latest version.

-Follow the three steos in the official guide for the reTerminal FAQ Wiki:
+Follow the three steps in the official guide for the reTerminal FAQ Wiki:
 [How to upgrade Raspberry Pi OS and the installed packages](https://wiki.seeedstudio.com/reTerminal-FAQ/#q3-how-to-upgrade-raspberry-pi-os-and-the-installed-packages)
     - For any steps that ask you to make a choice, just pick the defaults.